The Ultimate Beginner’s Guide to Learn Thai

 This depends on what your learning goals are.
 If you want to learn how to speak Thai quickly, I would recommend not learning the alphabet at the beginning.

-I learned the alphabet after my Thai mission and it found that it really takes some time to learn how all the features work.
-I still don’t know exactly how the alphabet works to be honest.
+I learned the alphabet after my Thai mission and I found out that it really takes some time to learn how all the features work.
+I still don’t know exactly how the alphabet works, to be honest.
 Learning the alphabet at the start can be intimidating and it could undermine your mission to learn Thai.

-Once you start practicing your speaking make sure that your teacher corrects your tones and pronunciation from the beginning.
+Once you start practicing your speaking, make sure that your teacher corrects your tones and pronunciation from the beginning.
 Bad habits will be difficult to change after a while.
 Better get your pronunciation right from the beginning to have solid Thai language basics.

-Ok, so how did I manage hold spontaneous conversations in Thai, after only 21 days?
+Ok, so how did I manage to hold spontaneous conversations in Thai, after only 21 days?